AlexQuennelle/RaylibKickstart/README.md

 > [!TIP]
 > you can skip inputing the build type by adding it as a command line argument
 > I.E: `./build.sh debug`
-> In customizable editors like Neovim, this can be used to automate building in
+> In scriptable editors like Neovim, this can be used to automate building in
 > debug mode similar to full IDEs like Visual Studio.

 Then run `./build.sh` or `start build.bat` from inside the project's root